-A copy of the Amended Rights Plan is available on the Company's SEDAR profile at https://www.sedar.com/.
+A copy of the Amended Rights Plan is available on the Company's SEDAR+ profile at www.sedarplus.ca.

 2026 Notes

 On October 22, 2021, Athabasca completed a balance sheet refinancing transaction pursuant to which Athabasca issued senior secured second lien notes due November 1, 2026 in the amount of US\$350 million.
 Net proceeds from the 2026 Notes along with cash on hand were used to redeem the Company's existing US\$450 million senior secured second lien notes on November 6, 2021.